 My friend and I had talked about visiting Miami for years (ever since Scandi Adventure, in fact).
-Partying and Paris Hilton featured heavily at the top of our list (and on my bucket list too, actually).
+Partying with Paris Hilton featured heavily at the top of our list (and on my bucket list too, actually).

 So when it came round to booking our next trip, Miami seemed to be the obvious choice!
 Spanning ten days in total, #scandigoesstateside featured three cities: Miami, New Orleans and Boston.
 It was pretty full on (thank God our sunglasses hid the bags under our eyes).